Kandy-IO/kandy-hid-sdk/README.md

-'call_unmute': an active muted call has been unmuted on the HID device 'call_hold': an active call has been put on hold from the device 'call_resume': a held call has been taken off of hold from the device 'device_error': (VDI only) kandy-hid has detected a previously connected device has been disconnected (power loss or physical disconnection)
+'call_unmute': an active muted call has been unmuted on the HID device 'call_hold': an active call has been put on hold from the device 'call_resume': a held call has been taken off of hold from the device 'call_swap': the user has indicated the desire to swap between an active and a held call (1) 'device_error': (VDI only) kandy-hid has detected a previously connected device has been disconnected (power loss or physical disconnection)
 'channel_error': (VDI only) kandy-hid has detected a loss of communication with the Thin Client
 ```

-**IMPORTANT** you'll notice that the list of operations sent up to your app as a result of someone having taken an action on the device are a subset of the the operations your app sends to kandy-hid to perform device actions (via `invokeHIDFunction`).
+**IMPORTANT** you'll notice that the list of operations sent up to your app as a result of someone having taken an action on the device (with the exception of 'call_swap' <sup>1</sup>) are a subset of the the operations your app sends to kandy-hid to perform device actions (via `invokeHIDFunction`).
 That is not coincidental!

-When kandy-hid notifies your app of a status change, it's important that you take whatever actions are necessary in your app (i.e. invoke your mute function), but also **replay the operation back to kandy-hid to update its state**
+When kandy-hid notifies your app of a status change, it's important that you take whatever actions are necessary in your app (i.e. invoke your mute function), but also **replay the operation back to kandy-hid to update the device's state**<sup>1</sup>.

 This may seem strange, but only one software entity can be in charge, and it's your app, not kandy-hid.
 This is required to keep your app, kandy-hid and the device itself in sync.
+When a user presses the mute button on a HID device, nothing happens until your app instructs the device to mute via kandy-hid.

+<sup>1</sup> Do not replay the 'call_swap' operation back to kandy-hid; instead, your app should send 'call_hold' followed by 'call_resume'.
+See details regarding 'call_swap' in [call swap documentation](./docs/swap.md).

 ### readyToExit()